-IDENTIFICATION ••••• Process of discovering donors through various strategies including cold calls, online research, interviewing existing donors and data mining.
-INTERESTED PERSON ••••• Any director, officer, member of a committee with Board delegated powers, or staff member, who has a direct or indirect financial interest, as defined below, is an interested person.
-LAPSED DONOR A donor who made a gift during a previous fiscal year but not in the immediate past 5 fiscal years.
-LEAD GIFT ••••• A gift given early in a campaign that, by its nature and size, tends to lead others to increase their level of giving.
+LEAD GIFT A gift given early in a campaign that, by its nature and size, tends to lead others to increase their level of giving.
 LYBUNT A donor who made a gift last year but not this year.
-MAJOR GIFT A gift of significant amount to advance a program or mission.
+MAJOR GIFT ••••• A gift of significant amount to advance a program or mission.
 The ISU Foundation considers gifts of \$25,000 or greater to be "major gifts."
 MANAGED FUND SCHOLARSHIPS Any scholarship which is funded by a financial corpus which is controlled by a non-university entity and specifically directed to a named individual and issued by an organization not a part of the Idaho State University system.
 These scholarships are brought into the university by the named recipient and have a finite life span which ends at the termination of the named student's academic association with Idaho State University.
 MANAGEMENT FEE The fee charged to endowments to cover the cost of investment management.
 Currently the endowment management fee is 1.5% annually of the fair market value of the endowment, charged monthly.
 Also referred to as Annual Administrative Fee.
+MANAGING DIRECTOR The Managing Director of the Foundation is an employee of the University.
+The Managing Director shall be responsible for the supervision and control of the day-to-day operations of the Foundation, and subject to the direction and control of the Foundation, as set forth in the Service Agreement attached hereto as Exhibit "B" ("Service Agreement").
+More specific duties of the Managing Director are set forth in the Service Agreement.
 MATCHING GIFT Gifts made with company or corporate foundation funds that match gifts made by a company's eligible employees to the ISU Foundation according to the company's guidelines.
 The term may also be utilized to describe a special campaign or project for which individual donors have engaged with the ISUF to leverage their own charitable support by offering to match all gifts made by other donors for a specific purpose.
-MEMBER OF A PERSON'S FAMILY ••••• The person's spouse, parent, step-parent, guardian, brother, sister, step-brother, step-sister, mother-in-law, father-in-law, child, stepchild, grandmother, grandfather, aunt, uncle, niece, nephew, brother-in-law, sister-in-law, first cousin, or grandchild.
+MEMBER OF A PERSON'S FAMILY The person's spouse, parent, step-parent, guardian, brother, sister, step-brother, step-sister, mother-in-law, father-in-law, child, stepchild, grandmother, grandfather, aunt, uncle, niece, nephew, brother-in-law, sister-in-law, first cousin, or grandchild.
 NON-CASH GIFTS (GIFTS IN KIND) Gifts made to the University that are to become inventoried usable assets of the University.
 PERMANENT ENDOWMENTS Assets designated by the donor to be held in perpetuity.
 The corpus of these endowments may never be spent.
 Earnings and capital gains must be expended in accordance with the terms and conditions established by the donor.
 The corpus may decline in unfavorable market conditions.